open-mmlab/mmpretrain/configs/mlp_mixer/README.md

 | `mlp-mixer-base-p16_3rdparty_64xb64_in1k`\*  | From scratch |   59.88    |   12.61   |   76.68   |   92.25   | [config](mlp-mixer-base-p16_64xb64_in1k.py)  | [model](https://download.openmmlab.com/mmclassification/v0/mlp-mixer/mixer-base-p16_3rdparty_64xb64_in1k_20211124-1377e3e0.pth) |
 | `mlp-mixer-large-p16_3rdparty_64xb64_in1k`\* | From scratch |   208.20   |   44.57   |   72.34   |   88.02   | [config](mlp-mixer-large-p16_64xb64_in1k.py) | [model](https://download.openmmlab.com/mmclassification/v0/mlp-mixer/mixer-large-p16_3rdparty_64xb64_in1k_20211124-5a2519d2.pth) |

 *Models with * are converted from the [timm](https://github.com/rwightman/pytorch-image-models/blob/master/timm/models/mlp_mixer.py).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ## Citation